People Helping People is our quarterly newsletter focusing on financial topics and news that is most important to our members.

 New Year’s Reminder!

-You have free weekly access to your credit report through the end of 2023.
 Get a free credit report at annualcreditreport.com.
 This is the only official site explicitly directed by Federal law to provide them.

 Your credit report can help detect identity theft.
 Review your report for suspicious activity or accounts you don’t recognize.